RomanBoegli/godbbench/README.md

 `ops/s`          | Operations per second which equals `executions` divided by `total (μs)`.
 This is the only metric in this collection where high values are considered as good.
 `μs/op`          | Microseconds per operation which equals `total (μs)` divided by `executions`.

 The current implementation of the automated data visualisation using `createcharts` command only accounts for the metrics `arithMean (μs)`, `geoMean (μs)`, `ops/s` and `μs/op` for each benchmark (column `name`).
-The X-axsis represents the available multiplicities and the actual values are dynamically projected on the Y-axsis.
+The X-axsis represents the available iteration counts and the actual values are dynamically projected on the Y-axsis.
 The command argument `--type` also allows to alternate between a bar or a line chart, as illustrated below.
 Additionally, the charts introduce a few interaction possibilities as demonstrated in the animation below.

 <h6 align="center">Chart Interaction Options</h6>

 https://user-images.githubusercontent.com/22320200/166416480-0c8b49fc-ede3-40fb-9e5d-a245d8f6d551.mp4

 ### Further Automation
 So far it was shown several times how `godbbench` can be used to perform benchmarks against a DBMS using synthetic or custom-created statements and a specified amount of iterations.
-This must then be repeated for each DBMS and multiplicity which is tedious.
+This must then be repeated for each DBMS and iteration count which is tedious.
 Therefore this project also provides an automation script written in [Bash](https://www.gnu.org/software/bash/) and named [`benchmark.sh`](./cmd/benchmark.sh).

 ```console
 bash benchmark.sh # use PowerShell when working on Windows
 ```

-After it has started, it will loop over the provided multiplicities and run the benchmarks for all three supported DBMSs.
+After it has started, it will loop over the provided iteration counts and run the benchmarks for all three supported DBMSs.
 In the end, the individual result files will be merged and immediately rendered into the mentioned charts.
 The following video demonstrates this.

 <h6 align="center">Automation Bash Script Usage</h6>

 https://user-images.githubusercontent.com/22320200/165150973-483eafcf-9be0-4c8a-b6e4-ba19c21e9fa7.mp4

-Optionally, the script is also able to set-up and tear-down the dockerized database instances before respectively after each multiplicity iteration.
+Optionally, the script is also able to set-up and tear-down the dockerized database instances before respectively after each  iteration count batch.
 This ensures equal container conditions for each benchmarking procedure.

 ## Showcase
 Two examples of custom scripts already exist in this repository.
 The first is named [`merchant`](./scripts/merchant/) and represents the popular data scenario of a merchandising company that sells products from suppliers to their customers using orders.
 This use case is predestinated for a relational DBMS since due to its popular nature it is well understood and can concludingly be modeled as a database schema (see ERD image in chapter [Relational Database Systems](#relational-database-systems)).
 Alternations to this schema are rather unlikely which makes it legitimately rigid.
 Therefore one must state that running benchmarks using this biased data scenario does not provide valuable insights when comparing relational and graph-based DBMS.
 The reason why the `merchant` script nonetheless exists in this repository simply serves the act of establishing an understanding of how to write such custom scripts.
 However, this script will be disregarded during the showcase.